The following article provides a simple yet very decent solution for driving powerful LEDs rated at 3 watt or 5 watt.

 So the correct circuit should be as given below:

-The above suggestion is not recommended, therefore users are requested to go with the first circuit design using the BC547 as the current limiter stage for enabling the intended current control function.
+The above suggestion is not recommended if the ambient temperature is above 25 degrees Celsius.
+Therefore users are requested to go with the first universal design using the BC547 as the current limiter stage, for enabling the intended current control function.